ngergs/mayan-edms-iaas/README.md

 ## What is setup?
 A [simple docker installation for mayan edms](https://docs.mayan-edms.com/chapters/docker/install_simple.html) consisting of an application container, a postgresql container and a redis container.
 The mayan-edms only listens at
 8080 on localhost.
-A nginx reverse proxy is used for SSL termination and proxy passes than from port 443 to 8080. n port 443.
+A nginx reverse proxy is used for SSL termination and proxy passes than from port 443 to 8080.

 ## How to use it?
 Adjust the terraform.tfvars: